Megan Dunn

 Other Super-Helpful Strategies

-Chiropractic Adjustment, Acupuncture, or Massage: These therapies can help you relax and have better vagal function, assisting oxytocin's function.
+Chiropractic Adjustment, Acupuncture, or Massage: These therapies can help you relax and improve vagal function, assisting oxytocin's function.

 Meditation and Deep Breathing: Close your eyes and picture your milk flowing while your baby contentedly nurses.
 Try deep breathing exercises, inhaling for a count of 4 and exhaling for a count of 8.
 Do it at least three times for the best affect.